What is a narcissistic harem?

-Gaslighting, love bombing and flying monkeys - how a narcissist keeps you in control.
+Gaslighting, love bombing, and flying monkeys

 But even if you manage to completely change yourself and morph into the narcissist’s idea of the imagined perfect person, it never matters.

 Painful Truth: You Will Never Be Enough for a Narcissist